HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 ::: danger loggerE

-Could not found XposedBridge in current space!
+Could not found any available Hook APIs in current environment!
 Aborted

 :::

 **Abnormal**

-Your Hook Framework is not working or `XposedBridge` has not been successfully loaded.
+Your Hook Framework is not working or did not successfully load the current Hook API.

 **Solution**